Carbon-Chain Chemistry in the Interstellar Medium: Observations

 The envelopes of the carbon-rich Asymptotic Giant Branched (AGB) star IRC+10216 are known as a carbon-chain-rich site.
-Several carbon-chain molecules have been discovered for the first time in this source in both radio and infrared regimes (see also section \ref{sec:2_1}).
-For example, C$_{4}$H$_{2}$ has been detected in mid-infrared observations with the 3m Infrared Telescope Facility (IRTF) from this source \citep{fonfria2018}. \cite{pardo2022} conducted deep line survey observations in the Q band with the Yebes 40m telescope and summarized the detected carbon-chain species in this source.
+Several carbon-chain molecules have been discovered for the first time in this source in both radio and infrared regimes (see also Table \ref{tab:quant}).
+For example, diacetylene (C$_4$H$_2$) has been detected in mid-infrared observations with the 3m Infrared Telescope Facility (IRTF) from this source \citep{fonfria2018}.
+This molecule is distributed in two populations with different excitation conditions; cold and hot rotational temperatures were derived to be $47\pm7$ K and $420\pm120$K, respectively. \citet{pardo2022} conducted deep line survey observations in the Q band with the Yebes 40m telescope and summarized the detected carbon-chain species in this source.
 The rotational temperatures of the carbon-chain species are around 5--25 K, suggesting that carbon-chain species may exist in different regions.
+The species detected with the radio telescope exist in colder regions compared to the species detected with the infrared telescope.
 There remain a lot of unidentified lines (U lines), and future laboratory spectroscopic experiments are necessary for line identifications.

+Fig.\,\ref{fig:irc_column} shows column densities of several carbon-chain series in IRC+10216.
+Their column densities are provided in Table \ref{tab:colden-irc} in Appendix \ref{sec:appendix2}.
+As discussed in section \ref{sec:3_11}, we can compare column densities straightforwardly if they were derived by the same observing conditions and analytical methods.
+Otherwise, one needs to carefully assess the original studies and the differences in their methods.
+In the case of IRC+10216, the spatial distributions of carbon-chain species are not uniform \citep[e.g.,][]{Agundez2017}, and so different beam sizes and beam positions can cause significant differences in the derived column density.